-August 2013, according to Euromonitor International chocolate sales growth is predicted to rise by 8 percent in North America in the next five years, with an increasingly diet-conscious U.S. market set to remain the food group's biggest market, accounting for 15 percent of confectionery sales in 2018.
+According to an August 2013 report in Euromonitor International, chocolate sales growth is predicted to rise by eight percent in North America in the next five years, with an increasingly diet-conscious U.S. market set to remain the food group's biggest market, accounting for 15 percent of confectionery sales in 2018.
 Francisco Redruello, senior food analyst at Euromonitor International, said the results show consumers are increasingly willing to pay more for indulging in chocolate.

 Chocolate sales industrywide are expected to grow to $98.3 billion by 2016, according to a report released by the Dallas-based research firm MarketsandMarkets.
 The market has been witnessing a trend of shifting consumer preferences towards the dark and premium chocolate segments.
 The health benefits of cocoa act as a major driver for the market.

 A lot of the growth will come from regions such as Asia, Brazil and the Middle East.
-India is the fastest-growing market for chocolate in the world right now, according to Mintel Group.
-Sales there have doubled to $857 million in 2011, up from $418 million three years ago.
+India is the fastest growing market for chocolate in the world right now, according to Mintel Group.
+Sales there have doubled to $857 million in 2011, up from $418 million three years earlier.
 Mintel also forecasts that retail sales of chocolate in India will grow more than 20% annually through 2017.

 "There is tremendous untapped market opportunity for Western premium chocolate brands in India," said Peter Ayton, global consumer analyst at Mintel.
 For luxury chocolate makers in America, it's a chance to break out from a crowded home market and expand into a fast-growth emerging market.